 7. Learn To Accept Yourself for All That You Are

-At the end of this blog post I want to tell you that I truly believe that self-love comes from the inside but that it also helps to set your environment up for it.
-By that I mean that it’s best to have people in your life who love you unconditionally for all that you are, even in times when you can hardly love yourself.
-The beautiful thing about these people is also that they will even love you for those traits that you would criticize the most about yourself.
+At the end of this blog post I want to tell you that self-love comes from the inside but it also helps to set your environment up for it.
+By that I mean that it’s best to have people in your life who love you unconditionally for all that you are.
+They will especially love you for all those traits that you’re criticising the most about yourself.

 If you think that you weigh too much, the right people will think that your weight looks pretty on you.
 If you think that your nose is too big, your hair too thin or whatever it is that you don’t necessarily like about yourself yet, they will see the beauty in it and love you with all your imperfections and even FOR all these little quirks and imperfections.
 However, I would say that 80% of it is inner work and really catching yourself in these times when you are too hard on yourself or when you become lazy and complacent.
 Becoming aware of these things is always the first step.